 Establishing a Scientific Link Between Your Brain & Music

 After digesting this info, you may notice the one caveat that underlies it all.
 There is a significant difference between music and "non-distracting" music.
-Many people like attention grabbing music, but if we're looking for the best albums to listen to while working this clearly defeats the goal.
+Many people like attention-grabbing music, but if we're looking for the best albums to listen to while working this clearly defeats the goal.
 Luckily a cursory understanding of music theory allows you to decouple the two.
-This bring us to our next step, what qualitative elements should we be looking for in music for working?
+This brings us to our next step, what qualitative elements should we be looking for in music for working?

 What Elements Should We Look For in Good Working Music?

 The Bad: A few genres need to be crossed off immediately... reggae, hip-hop, pop, country, funk, jazz, and rock.
 While I have an appreciation for all and there are always exceptions, they each have qualities that directly conflict with the ability to concentrate.
 Lyrics distract.
 Beat variations distract.
 Hard beginning and ends distract.
 Power guitars distract.
 Many of the things that grab your attention simply refuse to give it back.
-While the totality of these elements have been a formula for creating pop music the last 20 years, these are the exact elements we need to avoid to ensure deep, prolonged, and creative thinking.
-So....
-Now that we've crossed 90% of all music off the list, let's try to ID qualities and genres that are awesome for working.
+While the totality of these elements has been a formula for creating pop music in the last 20 years, these are the exact elements we need to avoid to ensure deep, prolonged, and creative thinking.
+So now that we've crossed 90% of all music off the list, let's try to ID qualities and genres that are awesome for work.

 "Music is the soil in which the spirit lives, thinks and invents."Ludwig van Beethoven